 Workers should understand the maximum load that any equipment can handle and know how to calculate for it based on safety factors.
 Although a factor of safety exists for safety in the event a structure experiences a larger load than expected, workers should not try their luck with the limits of safety equipment.

 Keep in mind:

 Safety factors do not imply that a system is safe and free from accidents.
 Parts to a whole may all have the same factory of safety, but that does not give the system as a whole the same FoS.
-Likewise, stress to one part of whole can easily change the stress distribution to the whole itself.
-Remember, a factor of safety is a good tool to determine how to properly install and use equipment, but many other factors go into determining safety.
+Likewise, stress to one part of the whole can easily change the stress distribution to the whole itself.
+Remember, a factor of safety is a good tool to determine how to properly install and use equipment, but there are many other factors that go into determining safety.

 If you need any more information on how to keep your teams safe, check out our article on The Importance of Safety Training.